-- A significantly greater difficulty in learning than the majority of others of the same age, or - A disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools
+- A significantly greater difficulty in learning than most others of the same age, or - A disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools

 Special educational provision is educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age by mainstream schools.
+Students identified as having SEND will have specific needs-based plans which help to support their development and accelerate progress.